jebaile7964/PowerShell-Code-Samples/README.md

 Configures a server with the DNS and DHCP roles, then configures the roles to handle a web farm with 3 web servers, a sql server, and a caching server.
 More information [here](https://github.com/jebaile7964/PowerShell-Code-Samples/tree/master/DSC).

+## Software Configuration Management

+#### Push-DesktopPackages

+Utilizes `New-PSSession` and `Invoke-Command` CMDlets to install Adobe Reader and OpenOffice through the Chocolatey package manager.
+While done in a for loop in this sample, the same process can be done in parallel with a workflow.

 #### Samples to be added:

 ##DSC